Bend Over Boyfriend: Reception

 Tristan Taormino, writing for the Village Voice, credits the video as an archetype for a substantial cultural shift: "The roles of active initiator and penetrator are no longer solely the domain of men, nor are the qualities of receptivity and passivity for girls only.
 Nowhere is this more apparent than in what I identify as the Bend Over Boyfriend Archetype."
-Taormino also went on to add that the video makers were resistant to visualizing or showing close-ups of the male buttocks in this video.
+AVN magazine wrote that "it never gets dull, thanks to some well-edited and humorous visual demonstrations".